Purpose, Redemption, and Acceptance: Alexa Ray Corriea's New Book on Kingdom Hearts II is a Fascinating Read

 Kingdom Hearts is a video game series that resonates with many players across the world.
 But for Alexa Ray Corriea -- author and co-founder of What's Good Games -- Kingdom Hearts is more than just some game: it's also a significant life experience.

-According to many fans, Corriea's new book, Kingdom Hearts II, may be the best in the series.
-This novel explores the history, importance, and deeper thematic implications of the series, while focusing primarily on the third installment.
+According to many fans, Kingdom Hearts II, may be the best in the beloved video game series.
+This book explores the history, importance, and deeper thematic implications of the series, while focusing primarily on the third installment.

 From the series' conception by a chance elevator meeting to the seventh game, this book details how certain elements from the series' history affects others.
 The book also collects various interviews from the series' creator, Tetsuya Nomura, to help explain story elements and characters.